lincongNMR/java_project/README.md

  - For more details, open pull requests are not a bug so you can add pull request when two branches are different.
  - We added pull requests because two branches are different.
  - We added issues because don't know what i doing and have bugs.
 Either issues can not solve to merge pull requests on this project.

+Just one issue per year for adding newest versions and adding commits.
+While we add new pull request, this file will be long because we just do that.

+### Comment issues
+When I comment your issue, you need reply my comment.
+It is not possible, if I don't reply you how to solve your problem, you try it.
+So commenting issues are not possible, commenting are reply to your issue.
+If a command solved your problem, I will close your issue.

+It must be comment your issue when you don't have a new challenge can work, if I use a command is work for you, I going to close your issue for my challenge you can work.

+Commenting issues are not similar to add a issue when you solved a my challenge, I want going to close your isssue when solved your issue with typing a command.
+We does not use a bug to add some pull requests on this respository, but if your issne dosen't make sense, I going to close your issue.